Based at our Birmingham Office

-Central England Law Centre is the UK’s largest Law Centre, with a national reputation for innovation and excellence in its legal practice.
+Central England Law Centre is the UK’s largest Law Centre, with offices in Coventry and Birmingham, and a national reputation for innovation and excellence in its legal practice.

-The office has grown rapidly since 2013 and we are now able to offer expertise in welfare benefits, debt, community care, immigration and public law.
+Our established and well respected Coventry Housing team is expanding to establish a new service in Birmingham.
+We have been awarded a legal aid contract in housing for Birmingham and we have funding from the Oak Foundation’s Housing and Homelessness Programme.
+Our Birmingham office has grown rapidly since it opened 2013 and we are now able to offer expertise in welfare benefits, debt, community care, immigration and public law.

-BCLC has just been awarded a legal aid contract in housing and we have funding from the Oak Foundation’s Housing and Homelessness Programme; so we have an exciting opportunity to establish a new housing service at BCLC.
-We are seeking a highly motivated, experienced solicitor/caseworker who is inspired by the opportunity to work as part of a team who are using legal solutions to improve lives in an area where many people are living with enduring poverty or disadvantage.
+So there is much to do!
+We are seeking a highly motivated, experienced solicitor/caseworker to establish our new service; someone who is inspired by the opportunity to work as part of a team who are using legal solutions to improve lives in an area where many people are living with enduring poverty or disadvantage.

 Terms and conditions include a 37 hour week, 28 days holiday plus 8 statutory days, and pension scheme membership.

 Applications may be submitted by post or by email to email@example.com